Glendale Workplace Injury Attorney

 Catastrophic on-the-Job Injuries

 A catastrophic injury is a type of serious injury that often results in permanent or long-term disability or disfigurement.
-Catastrophic injuries are common for workers in construction, manufacturing, transportation, and industries that deal with toxic chemicals and hazardous machinery on a consistent basis.
+Catastrophic workplace injuries are common for workers in construction, manufacturing, transportation, and industries that deal with toxic chemicals and hazardous machinery on a consistent basis.

-The following are common catastrophic injuries:
+Some common on-the-job catastrophic injuries:

 - Spinal cord injuries